BUS452 Corruption - Incentives, Disclosure and Liability

 Grading scale A-F

 Textbook (mandatory): Susan Rose-Ackerman and Bonnie Palifka.
 2016.
 Corruption and Government.
 Causes, Consequences, and Reform.
 2nd edition.
 Cambridge University Press.

-We will use this book only and combine with other materials (journal articles, reports and cases), all to be provided on the course website.
-In contrast to previous years, there will now be a reading package attached to each lecture, and it will be easy to know what readings are necessary for each part of the course.
+We will use this book only and combine with other materials (journal articles, reports and cases) to be provided on the course website.
+Readings will be specified for each lecture.